sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

 a second dataset while matching the two datasets by an index variable).
 Help how to use these functions can be obtained by preceding the function name by a ``?`` (e.g., ``?jmvReadWrite::read_omv``).

+But more on analyses later.
+First, let us take a more detailed look at the spreadsheet view.

 --------